-- The Governing Body holds overall responsibility for the child protection and safeguarding functions of St Mark's and will ensure that the school's safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by Islington Safeguarding Children Partnership (ISCP), including local protocols for assessment and the ISCP threshold document. - The governing body and school leadership team are responsible for ensuring the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
+- The Governing Body holds overall responsibility for the child protection and safeguarding functions and will ensure that safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by Islington Safeguarding Children Partnership (ISCP), including local protocols for assessment and the ISCP threshold document. - The governing body and senior leadership team are responsible for ensuring that robust recruitment procedures are followed that help to deter, reject or identify people who might abuse children.
 It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information).
-It ensures that volunteers are appropriately supervised in school. - Our school has a nominated governor for safeguarding, named on the front of this document.
-They take the lead role in ensuring that the school has an effective safeguarding and child protection policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policy and structures supporting safeguarding children are reviewed at least annually.
-The governing body, trustees, proprietor and management committees have read and will follow KCSIE 2022. - A member of the governing body is nominated to be responsible for liaising with Islington Council's Local Authority Designated Officer (LADO) in the event of allegations of abuse being made against the Headteacher.
-This name of this governor is Robin Garret (COG) - For those staff engaged in management roles (in independent schools including academies and free schools) an additional check is required to ensure they are not prohibited under section 128 provisions.
-1 This includes all governors in maintained schools. - The Designated Safeguarding Governor is responsible for liaising with the Headteacher and DSL regarding child protection issues.
-This is a strategic role rather than operational they will not be involved in concerns about individual pupils. - Whilst the Governing Body holds overall responsibility for the child protection and safeguarding functions of the school, the day to day operational responsibility rests with the Headteacher.
+It ensures that volunteers are appropriately supervised while at work. - We have a nominated governor for safeguarding, named on the front of this document.
+They take the lead role in ensuring that there is an effective safeguarding and child protection policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policy and structures supporting safeguarding children are reviewed at least annually.
+The governing body have read and will follow KCSIE 2023. - A member of the governing body is nominated to be responsible for liaising with Islington Council's Local Authority Designated Officer (LADO) 0207 527 8101/02 in the event of allegations of abuse being made against the Headteacher.
+This name of this governor is Robin Garret (COG). - For those staff engaged in management roles (in independent schools including academies and free schools) an additional check is required to ensure they are not prohibited under section 128 provisions.
+This includes all governors in maintained Settings. - The Designated Safeguarding Governor is responsible for liaising with the Headteacher and DSL regarding safeguarding and child protection issues.
+This is a strategic role rather than operational they will not be involved in concerns about individual pupils. - Whilst the Governing Body holds overall responsibility for the child protection and safeguarding functions of the Setting, the day to day operational responsibility rests with the Headteacher.